Archbishopric of Nazareth

-The Archbishop of Nazareth is a former residential Metropolitan see, first in the Holy Land, then in Apulian exile in Barletta (southern Italy), which had a Latin and a Maronite successor as titular sees, the first merged into Barletta, the second suppressed.
+The Archdiocese of Nazareth is a former residential metropolitan see, first in the Holy Land, then in Apulian exile in Barletta (southern Italy), which had a Latin and a Maronite successor as titular sees, the first merged into Barletta, the second suppressed.

 History

-Biblical Nazareth was one of the major sees of the Latin Patriarch of Jerusalem during the crusades.
+Biblical Nazareth was one of the major sees of the Latin Patriarchate of Jerusalem during the crusades.
 After capturing Nazareth, the leaders of the First Crusade moved there the Metropolitan see of Scythopolis, while the Greek Orthodox continued to maintain two separate dioceses.

-Nazareth thus became a Latin Church Metropolitan Archdiocese circa 1100.
-Among its suffragans were the Bishopric of Tiberias and the Abbot of Mount Tabor.
+Nazareth thus became a Latin Church metropolitan archdiocese circa 1100.
+Among the archbishop's suffragans were the bishop of Tiberias and the abbot of Mount Tabor.

-Following the Muslim conquest in the Holy Land, the Archbishops of Nazareth took refuge in Barletta (Apulia, southern Italy), and moved permanently there in 1327.
-It began the long line of Metropolitan Archbishops of Nazareth residing in Barletta, which was called the see of Nazareth in Barletta.
+Following the Muslim conquest in the Holy Land, the archbishops of Nazareth took refuge in Barletta (Apulia, southern Italy), and moved permanently there in 1327.
+It began the long line of metropolitan archbishops of Nazareth residing in Barletta, which was called the see of Nazareth in Barletta.

 On June 27, 1818, with the papal bull De ulteriori of Pope Pius VII, the Archdiocese of Nazareth was suppressed.

-On 22 October 1828, with the Bull Multis quidem of Pope Leo XII, the title of Archbishop of Nazareth was granted to the Archbishops of Trani.
+On 22 October 1828, with the bull Multis quidem of Pope Leo XII, the title of archbishop of Nazareth was granted to the archbishops of Trani.

-By mergers, the title passed again to the restyled Archbishops of Trani-Barletta (1860) and then to the Archbishops of Trani-Barletta-Bisceglie (1986).
+By mergers, the title passed again to the restyled archbishops of Trani-Barletta (1860) and then to the archbishops of Trani-Barletta-Bisceglie (1986).